kinetiq/Ether.ListCompare/README.md

 What else can this do?
 ==============

-When doing reference comparisons, it is possible to specify an IEqualityComparer for certain advanced scenarios.

-There are a number of helper methods on the Comparer you should know about:
+This is the complete API for the Comparer:

 * **.CommonItems():** Gets all items that appear in both lists.
 * **.CommonItemsAsLeft() and .CommonItemsAsRight():** Get items that appear in both lists.
 Because each list is of a different type, this specifies returning all items as the type from the specified list.
 * **.MissingFromLeft() and .MissingFromRight():** Get items that are missing from one side or the other.
 This is the most commonly used part of the API.
 * **.MissingItems():** Get all items that only appear in one list.

+Also, when doing reference comparisons, it is possible to specify an IEqualityComparer for certain advanced scenarios.

 How is performance?
 ==============